atoum/visibility-extension/README.md

 this method **before** the generation of the mocked class which happens the first time a mock is instanciated or when you call the `generate` method of the mock controller.

-Doing this will create a child class (the mock) and define the protected/private methods as public.
+Doing this will create a child class (the mock) and define the protected methods as public.
 You will then be able to call them directly, without even using the `invoke` method we saw in the previous section.

 You will also be able to assert on those methods' calls using standard atoum assertions.